ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

   You could then use `<localleader>v` to trigger forward search---of course you could replace `<localleader>v` with whatever shortcut you prefer.

   *If forward search is not working, ensure Skim is fully up to date.*
-  VimTeX switched to a new forward search implementation at the end of 2021 (see [refactor skim viewer #2289](https://github.com/lervag/vimtex/pull/2289)) that requires an up-to-date Skim version to work properly.
+  VimTeX switched to a new forward search implementation at the end of 2021 (see [VimTeX pull request #2289](https://github.com/lervag/vimtex/pull/2289)) that requires an up-to-date Skim version to work properly.
   <!-- - [Skim forward search not working on macOS 12.1 #2279](https://github.com/lervag/vimtex/issues/2279) -->
   <!-- - [#1438 Crash when calling displayline: Internal table overflow](https://sourceforge.net/p/skim-app/bugs/1438/) -->